This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is preeclampsia diagnosed?

-- A blood pressure of 140/90 mmHg or more for at least 2 readings may mean you have preeclampsia.
+- A blood pressure of 130/80 mmHg or higher for at least 2 readings, 4 hours apart, may mean you have preeclampsia.
 Your blood pressure will need to be checked 1 to 2 times a week until your baby is born.

 - Blood tests are done to check your liver and kidney function.
 You may need blood tests every week while you are pregnant.